 In today’s digital age, you’ve probably come across advertisements touting the simplicity of drafting your own will online.
 These ads suggest that you can whip up a will in a matter of minutes, perhaps even while waiting in line at the airport.
 They inundate our social media feeds, promising quick and easy solutions to a complex issue.

 However, the reality is quite different.
 Opting for a do-it-yourself (DIY) will may seem convenient, but it could potentially create more problems for your loved ones down the road.
 Your family relies on you to seek professional guidance from someone who can thoroughly evaluate your assets, your loved ones, and what would happen to them in the event of your absence due to death or incapacity.

 We cannot escape the inevitability of death, and incapacity can strike unexpectedly at any time.
 These are non-negotiable aspects of life that require careful consideration and planning.
 Addressing these issues proactively not only ensures your peace of mind but also paves the way for you and your loved ones to lead the best possible life.

-Unfortunately, if you go it alone, you may miss important facets of what happens in the event of your incapacity or death.
-For example, you may think that a will is sufficient when what you really need is a probate avoidance trust to keep your family out of court.
-A five-minute will won’t help you stay out of court.
+If you choose the DIY route, you might inadvertently overlook critical aspects of what occurs in cases of incapacity or death.
+For instance, you might believe that a will alone is sufficient.
+Still, in reality, you may need a trust to avoid probate and keep your family out of court.
+A five-minute will won’t provide this level of protection.